archlinuxvn/home/README.md

 ## BUILD

-  To build the page and see its output, you need `Ruby-1.9` and some Ruby gems: `nanoc`, `asdf`, `fssm`, `kramdown`.
-Use the command `nanoc` to build the page, and the commadn `nanoc view` to start a temporary web server at the address <http://localhost:3000>.
+  To build the site and see its output, you need `Ruby-1.9` and some Ruby gems: `nanoc`, `asdf`, `fssm`, `kramdown`.
+Use the command `nanoc` to build the page, and the command `nanoc view` to start a temporary web server at the address <http://localhost:3000>.
 Accessing to this address will give you an offline copy of ArchLinuxVn's homepage.